-Amazon CloudWatch is ranked 9th in Cloud Monitoring Software with 10 reviews while Datadog is ranked 1st in Cloud Monitoring Software with 101 reviews.
-Amazon CloudWatch is rated 7.6, while Datadog is rated 8.6.
+Amazon CloudWatch is ranked 10th in Cloud Monitoring Software with 14 reviews while Datadog is ranked 1st in Cloud Monitoring Software with 108 reviews.
+Amazon CloudWatch is rated 7.8, while Datadog is rated 8.6.
 The top reviewer of Amazon CloudWatch writes "Instantaneous response when monitoring logs and KPIs".
-On the other hand, the top reviewer of Datadog writes "Provides insightful analytics and good visibility that assist with making architectural decisions".
-Amazon CloudWatch is most compared with Zabbix, Google Stackdriver, Nagios XI, Azure Cost Management and SolarWinds NPM, whereas Datadog is most compared with Dynatrace, New Relic APM, Azure Monitor, Splunk and Elastic Security.
+On the other hand, the top reviewer of Datadog writes "Easy to set up and good UI but needs better customization capabilities".
+Amazon CloudWatch is most compared with Zabbix, Google Stackdriver, Nagios XI, Azure Cost Management and NetApp Cloud Insights, whereas Datadog is most compared with Dynatrace, New Relic, Azure Monitor, Splunk Enterprise Security and Sentry.
 See our Amazon CloudWatch vs. Datadog report.

 See our list of best Cloud Monitoring Software vendors.